mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_2/README.md

 container as it starts compiling methods needed to load and initialize the OpenLiberty and the AcmeAir application.

+Finally, notice that the AcmeAir server started a bit faster than before:
+	The defaultServer server started in 2.503 seconds.

+The 20%-25% faster startup is because offloading the JIT compiler workload to the server enabled the server to get going that much faster.

 6. Stop the jitserver (!)

 We're going to demonstrate the resilience of the